-Lobbying Form - SFLLL Certification of Compliance w/Public Hearing: (PHA must have a copy of one of the following.)
-Non-Qualified PHAs - HUD form 50077 for non-qualified PHAs includes this certification Y/N Was the public hearing conducted in FY 2019 Qualified PHAs - A statement certifying that the PHA conducted a public hearing in compliance with 24 CFR Part 905, signed and dated by the executive director.
-Y/N Was the public hearing conducted in FY 2019 HUD form 50071, Certification of Payments to Influence Federal Transactions Civil Rights Certification: (PHA must have a copy of one of the following.)
-Non-Qualified PHAs - HUD form HUD-50077-ST-HCV-HP Qualified PHAs - HUD form HUD-50077-CR
+Certification of Compliance w/Public Hearing: (PHA must have a copy of one of the following.)
+Non-Qualified PHAs - HUD form HUD-50077-ST-HCV-HPincludes this certification Y / N Was the public hearing conducted in FY 2020 Qualified PHAs - A statement certifying that the PHA conducted a public hearing in compliance with 24 CFR Part 905, signed and dated by the executive director.
+Y / N Was the public hearing conducted in FY 2020 UND for 50071 Certification for the provided for the public hearing for the public hearing conducted in FY 2020

+HUD form 50071, Certification of Payments to Influence Federal Transactions

+Civil Rights Certification: (PHA must have a copy of one of the following.)
+Non-Qualified PHAs - HUD form HUD-50077-ST-HCV-HP Qualified PHAs - HUD form HUD-50077-CR Lobbying Form - SFLLL (if required in accordance with the form's instructions)

 Public Hearing Requirement: PHAs are encouraged to combine the Capital Fund submission hearing with the PHA Plan hearing.
-If a PHA has not yet submitted its PHA plan for FY 2019 and has not held a public hearing, it may use its most recent public hearing from the PHA plan or Capital Fund 5-Year Action Plan process.
-However, the PHA must conduct a public hearing to cover the new work activities proposed for the 2019 grant(s) (typically incorporated in the PHA Plan Process) before it can use Capital Funds for those work items.
-The PHA can continue to perform work items in the previous year's approved 5-Year action plan.
+If a PHA has not yet submitted its PHA plan for FY 2020 and has not held a public hearing, it may use its most recent public hearing from the PHA plan or CFP 5-Year Action Plan process.
+However, the PHA must conduct a public hearing to cover the new work activities proposed for the 2020grant(s) (typically incorporated in the PHA Plan Process) before it can use Capital Funds for those work items.
+The PHA can continue to perform work items in the previous year's approved CFP 5-Year action plan.

-Civil Rights Certification and Lobbying Form SFLLL: If the PHA has already submitted the HUD-50077 or HUD-50077-CR and the SFLLL with its PHA Plan for FY 2019, a copy of the document can be submitted.
+Civil Rights Certification and Lobbying Form SFLLL: If the PHA has already submitted a HUD-50077-ST-HCV-HP or HUD-50077-CR and the SFLLL with its PHA Plan for FY 2020, a copy of the document can be submitted.

-ADDITIONAL INFORMATION REGARDING THE 2019 CAPITAL FUND GRANTS
+ADDITIONAL INFORMATION REGARDING THE 2020 CAPITAL FUND GRANTS

 Reimbursement of CFP Eligible Activities Funded with other Sources: PHAs are not permitted to use any amount of a CFP grant to reimburse itself for eligible Capital Fund activities that were funded from another source.
-All Capital Fund obligation, expenditures, and disbursements must be recorded to the grant.
+All Capital Fund obligations, expenditures, and disbursements must be recorded to the grant.

-One of the reasons to prohibit paying from a non-Capital Fund account and then reimbursing the Capital Fund (if in fact it was Capital Fund eligible work) is that this could involve Anti-Deficiency Act violations.
+One of the reasons to prohibit paying from a non-CFP account and then reimbursing the CFP (if in fact it was CF eligible work) is that this could involve Anti-Deficiency Act violations.
 The Anti-Deficiency Act prohibits federal agencies from obligations or expending federal funds in advance or in excess of an appropriation, and from accepting voluntary services.
 A deficiency with no legal authority to pay with Capital Funds, and reimbursing at a later time, does not cure the Anti-Deficiency violation.